Kushagra-git18/Delta/README.md

 # Delta
-This is for Git &amp; Git-hub class
+This is for Git &amp; Git-hub class.